-To resolve this paradox and better understand the meaning of R and F values as they relate to the extent of clonal reproduction and the importance of dispersal, we propose a re-analysis of previously published seagrass data in light of recent modelling developments describing the effect of increasing c values on the genotypic and genetic descriptors (including R and Fis) of populations (Stoeckel et al., submitted).
+To resolve this paradox and better understand the meaning of R and F values as they relate to the extent of clonal reproduction and the importance of dispersal, we propose a re-analysis of previously published seagrass data in light of recent modelling developments describing the effect of increasing c values on the genotypic and genetic descriptors (including R and Fis) of populations (Stoeckel et al., 2019).
 These four seagrasses are the main species structuring coastal ecosystems along the Atlantic and Mediterranean coasts and exhibit a gradient from long-lived species exhibiting a slow turnover of shoots and low to moderate reproductive output, namely, Posidonia oceanica and Cymodocea nodosa, to shorter-lived species, namely, Zostera marina and Zostera noltii, which exhibit an increased shoot turnover and allocation to sexual reproduction (see Box1, Material and Methods section and Table 1).
 Considering the expected influence of clonality based on the knowledge of clonal growth and the allocation of the four seagrass species and more recent theoretical predictions of increasing heterozygote excess with increasing levels of clonality, we expected a progressive increase in clonal diversity and a progressive decrease in heterozygosity along this gradient from P. oceanica to Z. noltii, starting with negative Fis values (heterozygote excess) and moving towards null (or slightly positive when heterozygote deficiency occurs due to inbreeding) Fis values for the shortest-lived species (Box 1).